cmpitg/UnikeyEngineNix/README.md

 ## For Developers

 FIXME: To be updated.
-For now, please view source files beginning with *tim_* in *src* directory for more information.
+For now, please view source files in **test/** directory for more information.

 ### System requirements